APPELLATE TOWN HALL SERIES

 • November 17: Working with Appellate Counsel and Trial Counsel

-For access to recordings of past Town Hall webinars, sign up here and we’ll send you a link to the archive.
+For access to recordings of past Town Hall webinars, sign up above and we’ll send you a link to our growing collection.
+If you’ve been putting it off, sign up now!
+Registration closes December 15th, after which you’ll no longer be able to gain access to our vault of materials.

 MEET YOUR HOST